jvde-github/AIS-catcher/README.md

 ```json
 {"class":"AIS","device":"AIS-catcher","scaled":true,"channel":"B","nmea":["!AIVDM,1,1,,B,3776k`5000a3SLPEKnDQQWpH0000,0*78"],"type":3,"repeat":0,"mmsi":477213600,"status":5,"status_text":"Moored","turn":0,"speed":0.000000,"accuracy":true,"lon":126.605469,"lat":37.460617,"course":39.000000,"heading":252,"second":12,"maneuver":0,"raim":false,"radio":0}
 ```
 When piping NMEA text lines into AIS-catcher, use the format ``TXT`` this will also ensure that the program immediately processes the incoming characters and will not buffer them first.
-With this function you can use AIS-catcher to forward messages from a DaisyHat (from file ``/cat/serial0``) or Norwegian coastal traffic, like this:
+With this function you can use AIS-catcher to forward messages from a dAISy Hat (from file ``/cat/serial0``) or Norwegian coastal traffic, like this:
 ```console
 netcat  153.44.253.27  5631 | AIS-catcher -r txt . -o 5
 ```